Zhao Yingyun

-Zhao Yingyun (赵应云; born June 1963) is a former Chinese politician who spent his entire career in his home-province Hunan.
+Zhao Yingyun (赵应云; born June 1963) is a former Chinese politician who spent his entire career in his home province Hunan.
 He was investigated by China's top anti-graft agency in July 2022.
 He served as mayor of Huaihua from 2014 to 2017, mayor of Yongzhou from 2017 to 2019, and Communist Party Secretary of Hunan Rural Credit Cooperatives from 2019 to 2022.

 He was a delegate to the 13th National People's Congress.

 Biography

 Zhao was born in Shaodong County (now Shaodong), Hunan, in June 1963.
-He received his master's degree in law from Central China Normal University in 1993 and doctor's degree in philosophy from Hunan Normal University in 2003, respectively.
+He received his master's degree in law from Central China Normal University in 1993 and a doctor's degree in philosophy from Hunan Normal University in 2003, respectively.